How to use VIM editor to Encrypt/ Decrypt and Protect the files by password in Linux

-As of now, we have wrote many articles to encrypt/decrypt files and folders in Linux with varies utility.
-Today also, we are going to cover the same topic with help of native Linux text editor called VIM.
+As of now, we have written many articles to encrypt/decrypt files and folders in Linux with varies utility.
+Today also, we are going to cover the similar topic with help of native Linux text editor called VIM.

 Encryption is the process of encoding files using standard encryption algorithm which allows only authorized user to view.

 When you are looking for a single file privacy which contains like various password, login details, personal information, or etc,., vim is the best suitable option for you to protect file.

 What’s VIM ?

 Vim is a programmers text editor that is upwards compatible to Vi.
 It can be used to edit all kinds of plain text.
 It is especially useful for editing programs.
 There are a lot of enhancements available in Vi like multi level undo, multi windows and buffers, syntax highlighting, command line editing, filename completion, on-line help, visual selection, etc..